dhleong/judo/docs/Scripting.md

 ==============

 Scripting is integral to Judo, as any sort of persistent configuration is done in a scripting language.
-Currently, Judo only supports [Python][1], and all examples below will be in Python.
+Currently, Judo supports [Python][1] and [Javascript][5], but all examples below will be in Python because it has some convenient syntax that the Javascript support does not.

 ## Connecting to a World